 - Each of the four winners are presented with a testamur and medallion at the Academy’s Annual Dinner (typically November).

-The Nomination Form can be obtained from the Secretariat or downloaded from the Fellows Area of the website.
+The Nomination Form can be obtained from the Academy’s National Office or downloaded from the Academy’s website.
 The form is to be submitted and signed by two Fellows of the Academy and requires: